 Step 2: Gather Basic Tools

-• Watering Can or Hose: To ensure your plants do not dry out while they are growing.
+- Watering Can or Hose: To ensure your plants do not dry out while they are growing.

-• Gloves: Optional, gloves protect your hands from dirt and thorns on some plants.
+- Gloves: Optional, gloves protect your hands from dirt and thorns on some plants.

-• Soil and Pots (if container gardening): Good soil is the basis for a great garden.
+- Soil and Pots (if container gardening): Good soil is the basis for a great garden.

 You can get all of this at your hardware store or online for a minimal amount of cash.
 As a beginner, avoid overspending—keep it simple—then as your garden grows, you can add equipment.

-Step 3: Pick the Right Plants
+Step 3: Choose the Best Plants

-• Vegetables: Lettuce, radishes, and cherry tomatoes are cold-to-cool-weather crop vegetables that are quick to harvest and do not require a lot of care.
+- Vegetables: Lettuce, radishes, and cherry tomatoes are cold-to-cool-weather crop vegetables that are quick to harvest and do not require a lot of care.
 They are often grown with no false starts and do not need a lot of space at that.

 Step 4: Understand Soil and Watering